Hawaiian Shoyu Chicken

 Close up of shoyu chicken plated in a floral-patterened blue dish over rice with bok choy.
 The chicken is garnished with sliced green onions & sesame seeds.
 The bowl sits atop a white surface, next to a blue linen napkin & gold flatware.

-I can’t wait for you to try this easy Shoyu Chicken recipe!
-It’s pure island-style comfort food & I know you’ll love it as much as we do.
-If you do give it a try, be sure to let me know!: Leave a comment with a star rating below.
-You can also snap a photo & tag @playswellwithbutter on Instagram.
-I LOVE hearing about & seeing your PWWB creations!
-Happy cooking! ♡
+If you do give it a try, be sure to let me know!
+Leave a comment with a star rating below.
+You can also snap a photo and tag @playswellwithbutter on Instagram.
+We LOVE seeing your PWWB creations! ♡ Happy cooking!

 Print